HomeDing/homeding.github.io/stories/index.md

 > sockets.

 > The **Bulb Example** includes the elements usable for bulbs to control and drive LEDs like
-> value, switch, rtcstate, time, ntptime, scene, light, color, neo, my9291.
+> value, switch, state, time, ntptime, scene, light, color, neo, my9291.
 >
 > The **Plug Example** includes the elements usable for relays and plug devices including power
 > measurement like